jonthulu/ah-sdk-angular/README.md

 The services are generated based entirely on the actionhero routing.
 (See Generation Details below)

+## Latest Changes

+### From version 0.0.12 to 0.1.0
+The generated clear cache methods have been updated in a manner that is not backwards compatible if you were sending in a cache object.
+The cache object now must be sent as the second argument with any GET parameters sent in an object as the first argument (this matches how other generated get methods worked already).
+Any clearCache* methods that were being called without arguments will not need to be updated and will not break.
+Any such methods that were sent non-cache object arguments may need to be updated.

 ## Getting Started
 The included grunt task requires Grunt `~0.4.2`